 Tensorflow with Fable-Elmish.
 A Failed Try

-I don’t know I should be writing this or not.
+I don't know if I should be writing this or not.
 But I am giving it a go.
-This article is part of FsAdvent calender.
+This article is part of FsAdvent calendar.

-I wanted to use Tensorflow JS with Fable and specifically Fable - Elmish application.
+I wanted to use Tensorflow JS with Fable and specifically Fable-Elmish application.
 But I failed to do so.
 There are a couple of reasons I have found out.
-Reader may solve the issue or point out other issues.
+Readers may solve the issue or point out other issues.
 I am all ears.

-Let me explain the setup, I don’t want any extra elements in the mix, so I started with bare minimum set up.
-My t starting point is to taking a small example of Tensorflow JS and convert to Typescript.
-It was kind of easy; as Tensorflow library is build using TypeScript.
+Let me explain the setup.
+I don't want any extra elements in the mix, so I started with a bare minimum setup.
+My starting point is taking a small example of Tensorflow JS and converting it to Typescript.
+It was kind of easy, as the Tensorflow library is built using TypeScript.

 Here I made another mistake.
-I reviewed a demo/sample application but miss out the details.
-This Library is very much designed in an object-oriented way and there are few javascript based things also includes like nested callbacks.
-And in sample application UI is modified from inside of functions.
-That is one thing and other is heavy use of native javascript types like Float32Array and other types.
+I reviewed a demo/sample application but missed out on the details.
+This library is very much designed in an object-oriented way and there are a few JavaScript-based things also included like nested callbacks.
+And in the sample application, the UI is modified from inside functions.
+That is one thing, and the other is heavy use of native JavaScript types like Float32Array and other types.

 await model.fit(trainData.xs, trainData.labels, {